 Let’s see detailed steps to finish extending C drive successfully:

-Step 2: Then, choose to take free space from a partition or unallocated space and drag the sliding handle to decide how much free space to take.
-After that, click "OK" to go back to the main interface.
+Step 2: How to allocate more space to C drive in Windows 10?
+Just choose to take free space from a partition or unallocated space and drag the sliding handle to decide how much free space to take.
+After that, click OK to go back to the main interface.

 ② Extend C Drive Windows 10 via Disk Management